Last week once again marked reinvented territory for me, as I recognized one player from each of the 16 NFL teams that were victorious in Week 2.

 - New York Giants Vs. Tampa Bay Buccaneers-Giants cornerback Janoris Jenkins would get this award for getting the final tackle on a play from scrimmage, as he tackled Buccaneers all-world wide receiver Mike Evans nine yards shy of having Big Blue leave Raymond James Stadium with an 0-3 record.
 However, it’s impossible to give this award to anyone not named Daniel Jones, as the Giants rookie quarterback led the Giants from an 18-point halftime deficit, along with overcoming five sacks and two turnovers.
 His stat line was also impressive, as he went 23-of-36 for 312 net passing yards and two touchdowns.
 Plus, he had 28 yards on the ground and two more touchdowns, including the game-winner from seven yards out.
 The first round pick out of Duke is hands down the Impact Player of this game.

-- Houston Texans Vs. Los Angeles Chargers-The Texans have had all three games come down to their defense closing it out, the last two of which they won, thanks to their defensive backfield.
+- Houston Texans Vs. Los Angeles Chargers-The Texans have had all three games come down to their defense closing it out, the latter of the two that they won, thanks to their defensive backfield.
 Last week, I gave Texans free safety Justin Reid an Impact Player award for his game-saving of Jaguars running back Leonard Fournette on a Jaguars two-point conversion attempt.
 And with that being said, I’m going right back to recognizing the Texans defensive backfield, except it’s cornerback Bradley Roby this time around.
 Up seven with 18 seconds to go, Roby batted away a deep pass attempt by Chargers quarterback Philip Rivers that was intended for wide receiver Dontrelle Inman on 4th-and-14, with the Texans leading 27-20.
 Roby’s brilliant defensive play marks the second week in a row that a defensive back thwarted a Philip Rivers comeback victory, thus earning the sixth-year player out of Ohio State the Impact Player of this game.

 - Pittsburgh Steelers Vs. San Francisco 49ers-With 51 seconds and one timeout at their own 29-yard line, the Steelers and their offense were poised to get a chunk play in order to get their first win of the season.
 But 49ers defensive tackle DeForest Buckner thwarted that hope, as the Pro Bowl defensive tackle from a season ago sacked Steelers quarterback Mason Rudolph for a nine-yard loss on a manageable 3rd-and-3, thus forcing the Steelers to drive the ball 80 yards downfield with 41 seconds to go and no timeouts.
 Instead, they turned it over on downs.
 Buckner’s momentum-changing sack earns him the Impact Player award of this game.